zevv/cpstest/README.md

   functions or vtables.
 Given the nature of CPS I'm not sure if something like this would be feasible though.

+- Compilation times: CPS compilation is becoming a bit slow.
+Not a show stopper for me yet.

 ### The ugly

 - CPS and for loops don't play well - this is mostly a limitation of the Nim